3 Jharkhand Congress MLAs held in West Bengal with huge amount of cash | Politics

 ''Where is the source of money -- Assam, Bengal or Jharkhand?'' he asked.

-West Bengal minister Sashi Panja demanded a thorough investigation into the matter.
+West Bengal minister Shashi Panja demanded a thorough investigation into the matter.

 ''ED, are you taking a note or the matter is not grievous enough?
 Machines were brought in to count a huge amount of cash found in a vehicle in which three Jharkhand MLAs were travelling,'' she said, alluding to the central agency's investigation into the huge amount of cash found at properties linked to arrested West Bengal minister Partha Chatterjee.